Liucy3164/Slidingwindow-/README.md

 [2]: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.110.012453

 BP-OSD decoding with a sliding window for QLDPC codes, modified from the open-source implementation in [[1]].
-I am trying to reproduce the results in [[2]] by adding a sliding window and measurement errors.
+I am trying to reproduce the results and followed the procedure in [[2]] by adding a sliding window and measurement errors.

 Example for the [[625, 25, 8]] LDPC code, showing lifetime versus error rate.